 Skin rejuvenation with microneedling

-Reversing sun damage is what a mesotherapy training course at PFB can teach you.
+Reversing sun damage is what a mesotherapy training course at CAMA can teach you.
 During a skin assessment, we can look into problems (such as uneven skin tone) and find a microneedling treatment plan based on the patient’s needs.
 Using PRP, our microneedling technique can even enhance the look of your skin afterward.
 Visible results can be seen over the following weeks and months after treatment.

 So how does it work?
 Microneedling for sun-damaged skin uses an innovative device that creates tiny injuries across the surface of your skin.
 Through these injuries, our body will produce a natural response through boosting collagen production.
 New skin cells grow as the area heals, helping to de-age the skin and leave the top layer brighter and smoother than before.